teddyjesus/predictingSongGenre/README.md

 #### Model 1: Classification Tree

-The "baseline" tree has an accuracy of 58%.
-Recall from my *notes.ipynb* that a decision tree are influenced by two factors:
+Without pruning or adjustment of any stopping criterions, the "baseline" tree has an accuracy of 58%.
-- stopping criterions
-- pruning

 In that regard, model accuracy increased to 64% following cost-complexicity pruning; but the tree was still too complex.
 After adjusting the minimum decrease in impurity before node splitting (a stopping criterion), the tree becomes interpretable at the cost of a decrease in accuracy (64% down to 57%):

 ![](finalDecisionTree.png)